United States v. Skrmetti: Legal analysis

-The government advanced two lines of argument by which Tennessee's HB1 violates the Equal Protection Clause of the Fourteenth Amendment: that it discriminates by sex, and that it discriminates by transgender status, which the government contends is a "suspect" (or "quasi-suspect") class.
-Either of these forms of discrimination would trigger a heightened scrutiny standard of review which, the government argued, the law would not survive.
+The plaintiffs advanced two lines of argument by which Tennessee's HB1 violates the Equal Protection Clause of the Fourteenth Amendment: that it discriminates by sex, and that it discriminates by transgender status, which they contend is a "suspect" (or "quasi-suspect") class.
+Either of these forms of discrimination would trigger a heightened scrutiny standard of review which the law would not survive, according to the plaintiffs' arguments.
 Gender discrimination has a lower standard of review than racial discrimination: namely, intermediate scrutiny since Craig v.
 Boren (1976).

 A separate due process argument was raised before the lower courts but the Supreme Court declined to consider it.

 Sex discrimination

-The government argued that the Tennessee law engages in facial sex discrimination.
-Because the law allows the use of puberty blockers and hormones for reasons unrelated to transition, the government argued, a patient's sex becomes a determining factor in deciding whether these treatments are permissible.
+The plaintiffs argued that the Tennessee law engages in facial sex discrimination.
+Because the law allows the use of puberty blockers and hormones for reasons unrelated to transition, they argued, a patient's sex becomes a determining factor in deciding whether these treatments are permissible.
 For example, a male adolescent would be permitted to take testosterone as a treatment for delayed puberty, but the same medication would be disallowed for a patient whose birth sex is female (taking it for the purposes of inducing physical changes consistent with a masculine or nonbinary gender identity).
 The government and families also pointed to the Supreme Court's decision in Bostock v.
-Clayton County (2020), which upheld that both sexual orientation and gender identity are protected classes covered by anti-discrimination laws under Title VII of the Civil Rights Act of 1964.
+Clayton County (2020), which upheld that both sexual orientation and gender identity are necessarily covered by the Title VII of the Civil Rights Act of 1964's bar on sex discrimination.

 Tennessee denied that the law draws classifications based on sex, arguing that it instead draws a distinction according to the purposes for which a treatment is given, distinguishing between "minors seeking drugs for gender transition and minors seeking drugs for other medical purposes".

 Discrimination on transgender status

-The government further argued that the bill warrants heightened scrutiny because it discriminates against transgender individuals who, the government argued, constitute at least a quasi-suspect class.
-In identifying whether a group constitutes a suspect or quasi-suspect class, courts look to four criteria:
+The plaintiffs further argued that the bill warrants heightened scrutiny because it discriminates against transgender individuals who, they argued, constitute at least a quasi-suspect class.
+In identifying whether a group constitutes a suspect or quasi-suspect class, the plaintiffs stated that the courts should look to four criteria: